Trauma-informed Interview Principles™

 Scientists now have a better understanding about why assault victims may have ‘counterintuitive’ responses such as freezing, spacing out or failing to resist.
 Plenty of neuroscience research is now available to help explain why victims’ memories can have gaps and some inconsistencies and yet still be very reliable in other, essential respects.”

-The Forensic Experiential Trauma Interview (FETI) was developed by Russell Strand, a former Army Special Agent, and refined with experts on the neurobiology of trauma and memory.
-Attendees of a FETI course will learn how to use the FETI technique to ask the right kinds of questions, in the right ways, enabling them to understand victim behaviors and memories that would otherwise be confusing – or may even have been viewed as evidence of a false accusation.
+Trauma-informed Interview Principles™ have been derived from decades of neuro-science research, and techniques utilized by clinical psychologists, certified child interviewers, and trauma specialists including Russell Strand, a former Army Special Agent.
+These principles have been refined and organized into specific learning concepts and templates by experts in the field of trauma and memory.
+Attendees of a TiIPs™ course will learn how to use the best-practice principles and techniques in order to ask the right kinds of questions, in the right ways, enabling them to understand victim behaviors and memories that would otherwise be confusing; behaviors and memories which previously may even have been mistakenly viewed as evidence of a false accusation.

-The Forensic Experiential Trauma Interview enables investigators and other interviewers to understand how victims, due to automatic reactions by their brains, actually experienced their assaults and recorded them into memory.
+The TiIPs™ enables investigators and other interviewers to understand how victims, due to automatic reactions by their brains, actually experienced their assaults and recorded them into memory.
 Key to effective evidence gathering, this technique reduces the inaccuracy of the information provided by a victim during an interview and greatly enhances the understanding of the traumatized person’s experience.

-Persons who attend a Forensic Experiential Trauma Interview course will learn how to use FETI to ensure that trauma victims feel safe and understood, to maximize recall, and to enhance the investigative process overall by increasing victim cooperation and participation while reducing potentials for false information and recantation.
+Persons who attend a TiIPs™ course will learn how to use techniques and non-leading questions to ensure that trauma victims feel safe and understood.
+These techniques maximize recall, and enhance the information-seeking process overall by increasing victim cooperation and participation, while reducing potentials for false information and recantation.

 This training is fundamental for any professional who interviews, responds to, or interacts with trauma victims including: